 Manage your cash flow

 Your accountant can help you if you have a lack of initial funding, assist with cash flow management and create a clear business plan if you’re lacking one.
 By helping you with these essentials, your accountant can set you up for the long-term and really help to future-proof your business.
+Another great way of staying on top of business finances yourself, is to create a free business bank account.

 Get ‘clued up’ on the financials